 Preservation Texas, founded in 1985, is the only statewide organization dedicated to being the advocate for the historic resources of Texas.
 We advocate on behalf of our membership and local affiliates for actions by public agencies, private organizations and citizens to protect, restore, and insure economic benefit from historic building, places, artifacts and archives.

-How Do We Accomplish Our Objectives?
+How Do We Accomplish Our Advocacy Objectives?

 - Educating members and constituents on key issues.

-- Developing position statement on statewide issues.
+- Developing position statements on statewide issues.

 - Monitoring legislation that impacts historic resources.